wazuh/wazuh-documentation/source/development/packaging/generate-sol-package.rst

 To build a SPARC package you just need to run the same script in a SPARC system.

-We also provide an automated way of building packages for i386 Solaris systems using vagrant, to use this download our wazuh-packages repository from GitHub, change to |WAZUH_LATEST_MINOR| branch and go to the ``solaris/package_generation`` directory.
+We also provide an automated way of building packages for i386 Solaris systems using vagrant, to use this download our wazuh-packages repository from GitHub, change to |WAZUH_PACKAGES_BRANCH| branch and go to the ``solaris/package_generation`` directory.

 Requirements
 ^^^^^^^^^^^^^